public class SyntaxTokenizer

 public SyntaxTokenizer(java.lang.String syntax)

-- the syntax namepublic SyntaxTokenizer(java.lang.String syntax, CodeEditorDefaults defaults)
+syntax - the syntax namepublic SyntaxTokenizer(java.lang.String syntax,

-- the CodeEditorDefaultspublic java.lang.String getSyntax()
+syntax - the syntax namedefaults - the CodeEditorDefaultspublic java.lang.String getSyntax()

 public javax.swing.text.StyledDocument applySyntax(javax.swing.text.Document doc)